Melissa Graham: Acting

 In 2016, she starred in Mera Mahi NRI alongside actors Kulvinder Ghir (Goodness Gracious Me) and Hardy Sandu.
 This was released early in 2017.

 She also took a featured role in the upcoming sci fi thriller The Beyond, which is the brain child of Hazraf 'HaZ' Dulull.
-The Beyond will be available in the US on January 9, 2018 via Amazon, Google Play, iTunes, Vimeo, Vudu, Microsoft Xbox, YouTube, Cox Communications, Dish Communications, Suddenly and Verizion Fios.
 She was credited as assistant production manager and casting director for this movie.

 DJing

 Graham started DJing in 2016 and produced her first EP as one half of the EAT VEGANS collective.
 She favours deep and progressive house but plays a few different genres and played at Sol House Ibiza in 2016, the monastery, AA live and Miss Moneypennys.
 She released her first EP with Repeat After Me records under the pseudonym 'CattoniC'.

 As writer

 Graham has contributed to Dr Marianne Trent's Book The Grief Collective and was acknowledged for helping Dr FFione Davies produce the footage in Emergency Care of Minor Trauma in Children: A Practical Handbook.

 In 2020, she started writing her first screenplay.